Have you ever heard this edict? “A butterfly flapping its wings in New Mexico causes a hurricane in China?”

 Lean Construction focuses on reducing waste

-A big focus of Lean Construction is to reduce waste in Construction.
+A big focus of Lean Construction and Lean Planning is to reduce waste in Construction.
 Research estimates that only 40% of all budget on a typical construction project is spent on value-added activities, while the remaining 60% of budget is non-value adding actions, such as:

 - Waiting time (materials, sign-off, previous work, etc.